-Stink bugs are known for the putrid scent they deliver.
+Stink bugs in North Carolina are known for the putrid scent they deliver.
 Stink bugs eat foods grown from the ground amid the mid-year and look for a haven amid the winter months.
 This haven is regularly found inside homes.
 Most stink bug traps are like those used to screen and control bugs and are one of most ideal approaches to free your place of these bugs.

 The traps can kill stink bugs without the need to splash chemicals.
 Stink bugs are pulled in to the warmth and light delivered by the light inside the trap.
 Stink bug traps don’t pose as any threat to non-creepy crawlies.
 They are also protected around children and pets.